andela-oojewale/matflights/README.md

 # MatFlights

 Hi,
-I have developing a flight booking system with rails.
+I am developing a flight booking system with rails.
 More information to come shortly.
 Olaide.